 1)Do you have foreign (Non-USA) Bank or other financial accounts?
 And are you filing your US tax return as a RESIDENT?
 Then you may be required to file additional forms with the US government to report those accounts:

-A) You must file a FBAR (Foreign Bank Account Report by April 15, 2019 (Automatic Extension available) to report:
+A) You must file a FBAR (Foreign Bank Account Report by October 15, 2021 (Automatic Extension included) to report:

 1) A US person (includes Residents)